 With Office and OneDrive or SharePoint, multiple people can work together on a Word document, Excel spreadsheet, or PowerPoint presentation.
-Office has tools, such as comments, track changes, and activities for communication, clarity, and consistency.
 When everyone is working at the same time, that's called co-authoring.

 What do I need to co-author a document?

 Co-authoring is available for documents stored in OneDrive or SharePoint.

 To co-author with others, you need:

 A shared storage area OneDrive, OneDrive for Business, SharePoint Online and SharePoint Server are shared storage areas which enable co-authoring.